Grevillea diversifolia: Distribution and habitat

 Subspecies diversifolia grows in shrubby or woodland, often in moist places between Mundaring Weir and Donnybrook in the Jarrah Forest and Swan Coastal Plain biogeographic regions of south-western Western Australia.
 Subspecies subtersericata grows in shrubland, often near watercourses, from near Albany to near Broke Inlet in the Avon Wheatbelt, Jarrah Forest and Warren biogeographic regions.

 Conservation status

+This species is listed as Least Concern on the IUCN Red List of Threatened Species due to its wide distribution, population stability and lack of known major threats.
 Both subspecies of G. diversifolia are listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.